-We all know how competitive it is to attract new customers online.
-One things you can do to increase your chances of being found online is to make sure that your website meets basic SEO requirements.
+We all know how competitive it is to get new photography clients.
+One of the things you can do to increase your chances of potential clients visiting your website is to make sure that your website meets basic SEO requirements.

-Here are 5 SEO tips to help you improve your approach to marketing your photography business online.
+Here are some tips to help you improve your approach to marketing your photography business online.

 Speed is important.
 Google sees speed as an important factor when ranking websites.
 If your website takes forever to load, there’s a high chance that you’ll rank lower than competitors with faster websites.
 To ensure that your website is as fast as possible, start by choosing the right hosting provider.
 Your hosting provider’s servers make a huge difference to your website’s speed.
 Secondly, your images play an important role on your site but it can also slow it down.
 You can avoid a slow down by sizing and saving your images correctly.
 Lastly, check which plugins you are using as unnecessary plugins can slow your site down too.
 You can test your website’s speed using this tool from Google.